mas-bandwidth/netcode/README.md

 # netcode.io

-**netcode.io** is a simple connection-oriented UDP protocol for games with dedicated servers.
+**netcode.io** creates a simple abstraction on top of UDP where a server has n slots for clients to connect to.

-The benefit of netcode.io is that you can seamlessly transfer authentication from your web backend to the UDP connection between a client and a dedicated server.
-Clients are not able to connect to your dedicated server without this authentication.
+The primary benefit of netcode.io is that you can transfer authentication from your web backend to this client/server connection over UDP.
+Clients are not able to connect to your server without this authentication.

 Once a client is connected, netcode.io provides secure communication over UDP with encrypted and signed packets, and replay protection so an attacker cannot attack your protocol by replaying captured packets.